sandagolcea/clothes-shop/README.md

 ##to seed the db
 Open the database: `npm run mongodb`
 Seed into the database: `npm seed`
+To remove all the records in the database:
+`node flushDB.js`

 ###Technologies:
 - MEAN stack: MongoDB, NODEjs with Express, Angular